MicrosoftDocs/fabric-docs/docs/extensions/extensibility-backend.md

 * Access Token: Acquires an access token for interacting with the Lakehouse service.
 * File Existence Check: Determines if the file already exists in the Lakehouse and if overwriting is allowed.
 * File Write: Writes data to the Lakehouse file or creates a new file if it doesn't exist.
-* Response Handling: Responds with a success status and an empty response or a conflict response if overwriting is not allowed or the file already exists.
+* Response Handling: Responds with a success status and an empty response or a conflict response if overwriting isn't allowed or the file already exists.

 ## Execution of Custom Logic